Chicago-Artist-Guide/cag-backend-api/README.md

 ## To develop on and run this project you'll need to install these free apps:

-- Intellij IDEA Community Edition: https://www.jetbrains.com/idea/download/#section=windows
+- Intellij IDEA Community Edition: https://www.jetbrains.com/idea/download/#section=linux
 - Git: https://git-scm.com/downloads

 ### Optional Apps That Also Help:

-- Docker (If you're on MacOS, it's very hard to setup on Windows): https://docs.docker.com/get-docker/
+- Docker (If you're on MacOS, it's very hard to setup on Windows - but if you are using windows.... what are you doing): https://docs.docker.com/get-docker/
 - Postman: https://www.postman.com/downloads/

 ## Configuring Intellij & Installing Java JDK 11